Best Teddy Bear Coats

 You’ll find teddy coats and jackets in quite a few different styles and influences; everything from 50s vintage styling to flowy boho versions.
 It’s really up to you and what your style is.
 I think some of the most prototypical designs are those that are vintage influenced.
 The teddy coats that are clearly pulling from 50s, 60s and 70s design will probably be more wearable in the following years.

 Designers and customers have responded with a resounding yes to this question!
-Teddy coats are very much still in style for 2021– everyone from Max Mara to Ann Taylor has a version available.
+Teddy coats are very much still in style for the 2023 winter season– everyone from Max Mara to Ann Taylor has a version available.
 And to be honest, I’m not about to give up my warm, cozy teddy coat.
-After the dumpster fire that was 2020, we could all use some comfort.